dragonsinth/gaddis/README.md

 - Array initializers are currently the _only_ construct that may be parsed across multiple lines.
   - There are explicit examples of this in the book.
   - All other statements always appear on a single line.
-  - (Should we allow line breaks across other comma delimited lists like parameter or argument lists?)
+  - (Should we allow line breaks across other comma-delimited lists like parameter or argument lists?)

 - Arrays are deep copied when passed by value.
   - (Implied by the book, but not explicitly stated.)